ibm-cloud-architecture/dba-onboarding-automation/README.md

         1. If using Cloud Pak for Business Automation as a Service: Production -> Manage solutions -> Publish
         1. If deploying on your own OpenShift environment: use your Navigator URL with `?desktop=appDesktop1` added to the end and use the menu to go to Administration
     1. Select Connections on the left, edit the Application Engine Connection (generally called `APPENGO`) and connect
-        1. If using Cloud Pak for Business Automation as a Service: import both the automation service and application ZIP files
+        1. If using Cloud Pak for Business Automation as a Service: import the application ZIP file
-        1. If deploying on your own OpenShift environment: import only the application ZIP file
+        1. If deploying on your own OpenShift environment: import the application ZIP file
     1. Edit Details from the application's menu and add appropriate teams to the Permissions table, such as `#AUTHENTICATED-USERS` to make the app available to everyone
     1. Edit the desktop of your choice (generally `appDesktop1`) and on the Layout tab, select the application